farmermel/game-time/README.md

 Game Time is the first project in Module 2 for Frontend Development at Turing School of Software and Design.
 [Project Specification](http://frontend.turing.io/projects/game-time.html)
 [Starter Kit Repository](https://github.com/turingschool-examples/game-time-starter-kit-FEm1) which contains webkit and instructions for setting up testing in mocha.
+To play the game, visit our live link [here](http://casey-dallavalle-spacehopper.surge.sh/).

 ## Game Inspiration: Winterbells
 The game we replicate is [Winterbells](http://www.ferryhalim.com/orisinal/g3/bells.htm).